Updated December 17, 2024

 Consider complementing your travel wallet with a phone case with a slot or hidden pocket.
 This is handy for items such as a credit card, hotel or hostel card key, address of your accommodation, or an emergency contact card.
 My favourite is the Smartish Wallet Slayer case with a secure pocket.
 Place a tether tab inside the case for attaching a lanyard or leash.
 For ideas, see 12 Must-have features of a phone wallet case for travel.

-Credit cards can be added to a digital wallet (i.e., Apple Wallet or Google Wallet) on a phone to be used at the point of purchase.
+Debit, credit, and prepaid cards can be added to a digital wallet (i.e., Apple Wallet, Google Wallet, or Samsung Wallet) on a phone or watch to be used at the point of purchase.

-Another layer of protection is that each account has a low daily withdrawal limit.
+Another layer of protection is that the travel account has a low daily withdrawal limit.
 With instantaneous alerts, I receive immediate notification if my account has been compromised.

-5. Favour credit cards over debit or cash
+7. Favour using credit cards over debit or cash

 It also means not having to carry substantial amounts of cash.